Sue’s Salad with Grilled Chicken

 This simple salad and grilled chicken recipe is optimised for maximum satiety and nutrient density.

 The chicken provides heaps of bioavailable protein along with vitamins B3, B5, B6, choline, phosphorus and selenium.
-Spinach and arugula and provide vitamins A and K1, folate, and potassium.
+Spinach and arugula provide vitamins A and K1, folate, and potassium.

 Macros